Overview - updated January 2026

 Getting there using public transport

-The best way to get there using public transport is to catch bus 548.
-The bus starts from Fremantle Train Station in the north, and Rockingham train station in the south.
-There is a bus stop on Cockburn road in-between Nyyerbup Circle and Fairbairn Road almost exactly where a path that goes from Cockburn Road to the grassed area John Graham Recreation Reserve comes out - see the Figure 1.
-There are bus stops on both sides of the road here.
+The best way to get there using public transport is to catch bus 548 from Fremantle station.
+Get off at the bus stop on Cockburn road in-between Nyyerbup Circle and Fairbairn Road.
+This is almost exactly where a path that goes from Cockburn Road to the grassed area John Graham Recreation Reserve comes out.
+Take the path to the starting point.

 Turn around point